-Alpha Kappa Alpha Raising $10 Million for HBCUs
+Alpha Kappa Alpha Sorority raises $1 million in one day for HBCUs

 AmNews Staff Reports | 9/24/2020, 8:29 a.m.

 Alpha Kappa Alpha Sorority, Inc. sorority raises $1 million in 24 hours benefitting HBCUs.
 The sorority's third annual HBCU Impact Day on Sept.
 21 exceeded its $1 million goal in online donations alone from local AKA chapters, private donors and corporate matching dollars from across the globe.

 "We did it, we did it again," AKA International President and CEO Dr. Glenda Glover said.
 "The online receipts alone totaled more than $1.3 million.
 We can now continue to provide endowments to our treasured HBCUs."

 HBCU Impact Day is one part of a four-year $10 million fundraising goal set by Glover, who has challenged members of AKA to lead the charge in helping to secure fiscal sustainability and success for accredited HBCUs.
 The sorority was successfully able to reach the $1 million goal consecutively in 2018 and 2019, supporting the organization's HBCU for Life: A Call to Action platform, which aims to promote HBCUs by encouraging students to attend and matriculate through these institutions.

 Last year, AKA gifted $1.6 million to the first 32 of 96 HBCUs through the AKA-HBCU Endowment Fund.
 Each HBCU received $50,000 in unrestricted endowment funds as part of a phased approach to help schools reduce student debt through scholarships, fund industry-specific research, recruit and retain top faculty, and other critical operations especially during this global pandemic.